acm-uiuc/concert/README.md

 ## Running the tests

-Tests are currently a WIP, but currently there are some tests for testing song downloading functionality
+Tests are currently a WIP, but currently there are tests for testing song/playlist grabbing functionalities
 ```
-python3 -m tests.songtests
+python3 -m unittest discover -s tests -p '*.py'
 ```

 ## Authors